Constellation Shaping under Phase Noise Impairment for Sub-THz Communications

-Due to current technological \LH{challenges} at Sub-THz frequencies, the PA's \LH{output power and} non-linearity depicts a larger detrimental impact on the energy efficiency of the radio system, in comparison to the current lower frequencies.
+Due to current technological \LH{challenges} at sub-THz frequencies, the PA's \LH{output power and} non-linearity depicts a larger detrimental impact on the energy efficiency of the radio system, in comparison to the current lower frequencies.
 Thus, the PA must be operated \LH{at the least possible power backoff} in order to maintain a meaningful communications range and efficiency.
+In this work, we assume the operation is in the linear region of the PA, and target a reduced PAPR to lower the backoff.
 Therefore, our optimization problem is to learn the constellation in an end-to-end fashion by minimizing the BCE loss subject to a PAPR limit, \LH{in} the presence of phase noise.
 Formally this could be stated as,

 The condition in \eqref{const_mean_condition} ensures centred constellation on the IQ plane while \eqref{const_energy_condition} ensures that the learnt constellation is normalized in energy.
 The PAPR is a function of the constellation points enforced in the condition in \eqref{papr_constraint} to be \LH{below} $\epsilon_p$.